-- The name of the loan source; and
+- The name of the loan source

-- The amount of the loan, and
+- The amount of the loan

-- The length of the permanent loan term, which must be at least fifteen (15) years (if there is more than one component to the loan, and these components have different terms, the terms of the longest component must be at least fifteen (15) years); and
+- The length of the permanent loan term, which must be at least fifteen (15) years (if there is more than one component to the loan, and these components have different terms, the terms of the longest component must be at least fifteen (15) years).

-- The amortization period of the loan; and - The interest rate (and any terms and conditions regarding adjustments); and - The expected monthly or annual debt service payment; and - Any financing fees associated with the debt source iv.
+- The amortization period of the loan.
+If requesting Authority resources with below market interest rate, the Authority prefers that permanent loans be fully amortizing. - The interest rate (and any terms and conditions regarding adjustments).
+Rate should be on terms similar to what is being offered by the Authority - The expected monthly or annual debt service payment - Any financing fees associated with the debt source iv.
 Tax Credit Equity Sources

-At least two (2) financing acknowledgement letters from the Low Income Housing Tax Credit equity source; and at least one (1) financing acknowledgement letter from state donation tax credit and historic tax credit equity sources.
-The letters must include all of the following:
+A financing acknowledgement letter from the Low Income Housing Tax Credit equity source, and the acknowledgement letter from state donation tax credit and historic tax credit equity source if applicable, must include the following:

-- The anticipated Tax Credit Allocation; and

-- The per credit net cent raise rate; and

-- The amount of Tax Credit equity available to the Project; and
+- The anticipated Tax Credit Allocation - The per credit net cent raise rate (including disclosure if equity pricing is tied to providing debt for the Project) - The amount of Tax Credit equity available to the Project

-- The proposed equity pay-in schedule